Liverpool vs. Tottenham: B/R Football Experts Predict the Champions League Final

 Maurice Edu, B/R Football Matchday Analyst

-I was impressed with how both teams overcame the odds in their semi-final second-legs.
+I was impressed with how both teams overcame the odds in their semi-final second legs.
 Not just because they overcame deficits, but because they also did it without key men.
 Mo Salah and Roberto Firmino were missing up top for Liverpool against Barcelona, and Harry Kane was out injured for Tottenham against Ajax.
 So what role these guys play coming back into the final is a key storyline.

 I'm also looking to see how Pochettino can slow up Liverpool's full-backs and limit their impact.
 We saw how vital Trent Alexander-Arnold was in the second leg of the Barcelona game.
 The way Liverpool's midfield controlled every aspect of that game too—passing, pressing, competing, transitional movement—was also significant.